zendev-ady/cztenis-scraper/DOC.md

     attempts INTEGER DEFAULT 0,        -- Number of retry attempts last_attempt_at INTEGER,           -- Last attempt timestamp
-    error_message TEXT,                -- Error details if failed created_at INTEGER DEFAULT CURRENT_TIMESTAMP,
+    error_message TEXT,                -- Error details if failed depth INTEGER DEFAULT 0 NOT NULL,  -- Crawl depth (0=manual, 1=opponent, 2=opponent's opponent, etc.)
+    source_player_id INTEGER,          -- Player who added this to queue (NULL=manually added) created_at INTEGER DEFAULT CURRENT_TIMESTAMP,
     UNIQUE(player_id)
 );
 ```

+**Depth Tracking:**
+The `depth` and `source_player_id` columns enable controlled crawling through the player network:
+- `depth = 0`: Manually added players (starting points)
+- `depth = 1`: Direct opponents of manually added players
+- `depth = 2`: Opponents of opponents
+- `depth = N`: N steps away from the starting player

+This prevents the exponential "snowball effect" where one player's 50 opponents each have 50 opponents, leading to thousands of players in the queue.

 ### Database Relationships